tschak909/micview/README.md

 # micview

-A simple Micro Painter image viewer written in CC65.
+A simple Micro Painter image viewer for Atari 8-bit systems, written in CC65.

 ## Usage